apache/shenyu-website/docs/deployment/deployment-cluster.md

 ---
 sidebar_position: 7
 title: Cluster Deployment
-keywords: ["Gateway Cluster Enviroment", "Cluster Enviroment"]
+keywords: ["Gateway Cluster Environment", "Cluster Environment"]
-description: Cluster Delopyment
+description: Cluster Deployment
 ---

 > Before you read this document, you need to complete some preparations before deploying Shenyu according to the [Deployment Prerequisites document](./deployment-before.md).

-This aritcle introduces how to delopy the `Shenyu` gateway in cluster enviroment.
+This article introduces how to deploy the `Shenyu` gateway in cluster environment.

 > In this part, you can see  [ShenYu Binary Packages Deployment](./deployment-package.md) before deploying.

-### Enviromental Preparation
+### Environmental Preparation

 * Two or more Gateway Boostrap servers, these servers must install JDK1.8+.
 * A server for Gateway Admin, this server must install mysql/pgsql/h2 and JDK1.8+.